markwragg/markwragg.github.io/drafts/stop-downloading-my-code.md

 - **Last updated:** 25 Feb 2020
 - **Download count:** 9800

-I always thought XKCD was the first module I ever published, but apparently it was [ADAudit](https://github.com/markwragg/Test-ActiveDirectory).
-This module actually just built on some excellent work by [Irwin Strachan](https://x.com/IrwinStrachan), who was very supportive of my work and continues to be a wonderfully generous member of the PowerShell community.
+I always thought XKCD was the first module I ever published, but apparently the title belongs to [ADAudit](https://github.com/markwragg/Test-ActiveDirectory).
+This module actually just built on some excellent work by [Irwin Strachan](https://x.com/IrwinStrachan), who was very supportive and continues to be a wonderfully generous member of the PowerShell community.
 ADAudit is just a set of Pester tests which validate whether an Active Directory forest is in good health.
 The idea is that (assuming your AD is currently healthy) you export a "gold snapshot" of its current state and then can run the tests routinely to see if anything has changed / is out of order.

 If you want to read more about it the original blog is [here](https://wragg.io/testing-active-directory-with-pester-and-powershell/).

 **Should you use it?** I would say probably not, unless you fancy bringing it up to date.
-I haven't updated it for several years and so its currently designed for use with Pester v3 (which is pretty old).
+I haven't updated it for several years and so it's currently designed for use with Pester v3 (which is pretty old).
 A good alternative looks to be [Testimo](https://github.com/EvotecIT/Testimo) by EvotecIT, although I haven't personally used it, it looks to be more featured and recently maintained.

 ### Watch